Nashville Cost of Living: What You Really Need to Budget (2026)

 financial planning for nashville

-If you want to live comfortably in Nashville, aim for at least $73,600 a year — that keeps housing near the 30% rule given the city’s average one-bedroom rent of about $1,840.
+To live comfortably in Nashville, aim for at least $73,600 a year.
+That keeps housing near the 30% rule given the city’s average one-bedroom rent of about $1,660.

-With that salary, build a monthly budget that allocates roughly $1,840 for rent, $336 for utility costs, $380 for grocery costs, and smaller amounts for transport, insurance, and savings.
-Track essential expenses and cut discretionary spending first.
+A workable monthly breakdown at that salary: roughly $1,660 for rent, $336 for utilities, $380 for groceries, and smaller amounts for transport, insurance, and savings.
+Track essential expenses first and trim discretionary spending when needed.

 Frequently Asked Questions